-This also gives one more dimension to my stay in Italy.
+This also gives one more dimension to my every stay in Italy.
 I never feel like an excluded foreigner who doesn’t understand what’s going on around him.
 On the contrary, I take part in every conversation and I am conscious of various dynamics and subtleties of interactions in which I take part.
-That is priceless!
+That is priceless.

 The beach is 300m long and 150m wide.
 It is never too busy, even during the busiest times on weekends or in the peak season.
 I never feel claustrophobic and inundated with people there, an aspect that I particularly like.

-One interesting observation about restaurants in Riccione, especially in busy touristic areas, is that despite the fact that they may appear as touristic restaurants, you are guaranteed to eat well.
+One interesting observation about restaurants in Riccione, especially in busy touristic areas, is that despite the fact that they may appear as touristic places, you are guaranteed to eat well.
 The main category of tourists in Riccione are Italians and they are very peculiar about their food.
 They are generally accustomed to a very high standard and for any restaurant to exist, it simply has to be good.

 – Ristorante Santa Lucia – in Viale Piacenza 8, is a family run restaurant that won the Trip Advisor’s Excellence Award in 2015.
 This restaurant is famous for its meat dishes.
 The restaurant goes to great lengths to procure the best quality organic meat.

 COFFEE SHOPS AND BARS

 Another thing that you would want to do is to go for coffee or aperitivo.

-It is a very stylish place and they play very good lounge music.
+It’s a very stylish place and they play very good lounge music.

 – Gelateria King – on Piazza Unità in Riccione Paese is an institution.
 Their ice-cream is excellent.

-ENJOYING RICCIONE IN DISCOTHEQUES
+ENJOYING RICCIONE IN CLUBS

-Finally, one more thing that I would like to mention is that Riccione is home to super clubs.
-There are 4 clubs in Riccione and they are: Peter Pan, Prince, Cocoricò and Pascià (this one is a disco-restaurant).
-There is one more famous club Villa delle Rose, but this one is in Misano Adriatico.
+Finally, one more thing that I would like to mention is that Riccione is a home to super clubs.
+There are four clubs in Riccione and they are: Peter Pan, Prince, Cocoricò and Pascià (this one is a disco-restaurant).
+There is one more famous club, Villa delle Rose, but this one is in Misano Adriatico.

 They are in the hills of Riccione.
 You can easily find them if you are in the area and if you want to visit one of them.

 In summer, Riccione is a place full of fun and life.
-There is so much to do, there are excellent places where you can go to eat or to have a drink.
+There is so much to do there, there are excellent places where you can go to eat or to have a drink.
 You will never be short of entertainment.